aserto-dev/aserto-spring/README.md

 Built on top of the [Aserto Java SDK](https://github.com/aserto-dev/aserto-java)

 ## Prerequisites
-- Java 8  or newer
+- Java 17  or newer
-- Spring Boot 2.7.x
+- Spring Boot 3.1.5 or newer
-- Spring Security 5.7.x
+- Spring Security 6.1.5 or newer

 ## Building